Maryamlaine/Machine-Learning--Exoplanet-Exploration/README.md

 Strongest Features:

 * Deep Learning

-The Deep Learning model has a high Loss value of 0.33, with Accuracy is 0.87.
+The Deep Learning model has a high Loss value of 0.38 and Accuracy of 0.88.
+Random Forest Classifier had the best score in comparison with Decision tree, SVM and Neural Network.